rizveeerprojects/Decision-Tree/README.md

 # Decision-Tree
-A python implementation of Decision Tree Classifier for two class labeled data.
+A python implementation of Decision Tree Classifier.